Itential-Adapters/adapter-nokia_nsp_network_management/AUTH.md

 ## Authenticating Nokia NSP Network Infrastructure Management Adapter

 This document will go through the steps for authenticating the Nokia NSP Network Infrastructure Management adapter with OAuth Authentication.
-Properly configuring the properties for an adapter in IAP is critical for getting the adapter online.
+Properly configuring the properties for an adapter in Itential Platform is critical for getting the adapter online.
 You can read more about adapter authentication <a href="https://docs.itential.com/opensource/docs/authentication" target="_blank">HERE</a>.

 ### OAuth Two Step Token Authentication
 The Nokia NSP Network Infrastructure Management adapter requires OAuth Two Step Token Authentication.
 If you change authentication methods, you should change this section accordingly and merge it back into the adapter repository.